Ala Vaikunthapurramuloo: Remake

+Impact

-The film received praise from celebrities, with Pawan Kalyan and N. T. Rama Rao Jr. lauded Allu Arjun's performance.
-The song "Butta Bomma" received a positive response for Allu Arjun's dance performance, with Shilpa Shetty and Shamita Shetty and Disha Patani eventually praising the song.
+The film received praise from celebrities, with Pawan Kalyan, Sivakarthikeyan and N. T. Rama Rao Jr. lauding Allu Arjun's performance.
+The song "Butta Bomma" received a positive response for Allu Arjun and Pooja Hegde's dance performance, with Shilpa Shetty and Shamita Shetty and Disha Patani eventually praising the song.
 In April 2020, Australian cricketer David Warner along with his wife Candice Warner, took to TikTok, to perform the hook step from the number, which went viral through social media.
 The song was one of the most viral songs of Telugu film industry.
-It gained over 700 millions+ views on YouTube making it to the chartbuster category of that year's music videos.
+It gained over 800 million+ views on YouTube making it to the chartbuster category of that year's music videos.